Stateside Puerto Ricans: Language

 The Puerto Rican variant of Spanish is mainly derived from the Spanish spoken in southern Spain and the Canary Islands.
 It also has noticeable influences from numerous languages, including Taíno and various West African languages.
 It is very similar to other Caribbean Spanish variants.

 About 83% of Puerto Ricans living in the United States ages 5 and older speak English proficiently, of whom 53% are bilingual in Spanish and English, and another 30% speak only English fluently with little proficiency in Spanish.
 The other 17% speak only Spanish fluently and report speaking English "less than very well" with little proficiency in English, compared to 34% of Latinos overall who report doing so.

 According to a 2014 poll, 20% of Puerto Ricans living in the mainland United States speak Spanish at home, and 78% chose to answer the poll in English instead of Spanish, significantly more than other Latino groups polled.

 Many first- and second- generation Puerto Ricans living in New York speak "Nuyorican English", a mix of local New York English with Puerto Rican Spanish influences, while many Puerto Ricans living in other US cities speak with a similar English accent.
 More Americanized Puerto Ricans speak the local English accent with little to no Spanish traces, sounding similar to other local groups including Black Americans or assimilated Italian Americans.

 Religion

 The vast majority of Puerto Ricans in the United States are adherents of Christianity.
 Catholics are the largest in number, and there are also significant numbers of followers of numerous Protestant denominations.
 Protestants make up a larger proportion of the Stateside Puerto Rican population than they do of the population of Puerto Rico.
 Some Puerto Rican Catholics also cohesively practice Santería, a Yoruba-Catholic syncretic mix.
 Smaller portions of the population are non-religious.
 A very small number of assimilated stateside Puerto Ricans practice other religions, particularly in the inner city neighborhoods of Philadelphia and New York.

 Sports

 The most popular sports among stateside Puerto Ricans are baseball and boxing, with sports like American football and basketball also having a strong following.
 Roberto Clemente and Hector Camacho are popular Puerto Rican athletes.
-Some stateside Puerto Ricans who recently emerged as pro athletes include Carmelo Anthony and Victor Cruz.
+Some stateside Puerto Ricans who recently emerged as pro athletes include Carmelo Anthony, Victor Cruz, Carlos Beltran, Yadier Molina, and Francisco Lindor.